 Fortunately for you, there are only a few reasons some Army leaders become toxic leaders.
 I will be the first to admit that MOST Army leaders do not fit this description.

-The Short-Timer: The leader with the “short-timer” attitude is one of the worst types of leaders.
+The leader with the “short-timer” attitude is one of the worst types of leaders.
 They know they are on their way out of the unit, or retiring, and they just stop caring.
-They know that they will be out of the picture soon and they could care less what happens in the unit between now and then.
+They know they will be out of the picture soon and they could care less what happens in the unit between now and then.

 My Suggestions for You